alpinegizmo/flink-mobile-data-usage/README.md

 # Flink Mobile Data Usage

+This is the code for a talk @joemoe and I gave at Flink Forward Global 2021: [Introduction to Flink in 30 minutes](https://www.youtube.com/watch?v=RCP9-HdId9w).

 ## Getting Started

 Import this repo into an IDE, such as IntelliJ, as a Maven project.